 What do I need in my emergency preparedness plan?

 At SMUD, we prepare all year to make sure you have safe and reliable electric service at your home or business.
 We want to offer you tools to prepare your home and family in case of an emergency.
 Use this guide to help you get ready.
 The safety of our employees, customers and community is our top priority.
 We encourage customers to take steps to prepare for wildfires.
 Visit CAL FIRE Ready for Wildfire for more information.
 The State of California has also created a one stop website, response.ca.gov, to provide information about wildfires, local resources and preparedness information that can help you be ready for the unknown.

 If I am a MED Rate customer will my power be shut off?

 We know how important reliable electric service is to our customers, especially those using medical equipment.
 We make every effort to prevent outages but cannot guarantee that they will not occur.
 In case of emergency, every customer in SMUD’s territory could be impacted by rotating outages.
 Please be prepared and find a location that will have emergency backup power and have a plan to evacuate to that location if necessary.
-SMUD’s goal is to provide as much notice as possible of a public safety power shutoff to minimize the impact on our customers and community.
+SMUD’s goal is to provide as much notice as possible if we needed to shut off power to minimize the impact on our customers and community.
 A sudden onset of conditions could impact our ability to provide that notice.

 The safety of our customers, community and employees is our top priority.
 Use these resources to help you prepare for a possible emergency or outage: